UnyxTech/ledger-babylon-app/README.md

-# Ledger Bitcoin Application
+# Babylon Staking Application(1st version)

-This is the Bitcoin application for Ledger Nano X/SP, Stax and Flex.
+This is the 1st Babylon staking application base on ledger_bitcoin_new.
+Now there is a new implement base on boilerplate. d
 ## Quick start guide

 ### With VSCode